ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/auth.md

   }),
 ```

 Finally, we need a `unauthError$` effect.
 It needs to clear the storage and dispatch the fact that we are in a logged out state (LogoutSuccess).
+This should be added to the auth effects.

 ```TypeScript
   describe('unauthError$', () => {